asfroggen/Android-Push-Notifications/README.md

-EggTimer - Final Code
+EggTimer
 ============================================================================

-Solution code for Advanced Android with Kotlin Codelab
+Code for Advanced Android with Kotlin Codelab

 Introduction
 ------------